How negative social media can affect your business

 - When 60 employees were fired at HMV, the firm forgot to remove their social media access first, and they 'live-tweeted' as events unfolded

-- Dell estimated that the average online promotor earns them $32 while the average online detractor costs them $57
+- Dell estimated that the average online promotor earns it $32 while the average online detractor costs $57

 12 tips for protecting your online reputation

 - Set ground rules - set out your expectations of staff (who is allowed to use social media for business, what platforms, what they can and can't do/say, rules on personal use, etc.) in policies, the company handbook, disciplinary procedures, etc. and give regular reminders.

-- Encourage whistleblowing - encourage everyone to report anything they see online which may be detrimental to your firm.
+- Encourage whistleblowing - encourage everyone to report anything they see online that may harm your firm.

 - Follow the golden rules when engaging with online feedback:

-- Respond quickly - you can address problems and challenge misconceptions fast, preventing situations from escalating.
+- Respond quickly - you can address problems and challenge misconceptions quickly, preventing escalating situations.

-- Move the conversation out of the public domain - use direct messaging and email to both keep customer information private and reduce any social media escalation.
+- Move the conversation out of the public domain - use direct messaging and email to keep customer information private and reduce any social media escalation.

-- Play nicely - if you're angry, aggressive or come across as uncaring, others may wade in; remember, for every detractor, they'll be many more watching to see how you handle the situation.
+- Play nicely - if you're angry, aggressive or come across as uncaring, others may wade in; remember, for every detractor, there'll be many more watching to see how you handle the situation.
 Always react to reasonable feedback, both good and bad.

 - Be proactive - others may be willing to support you in a crisis if you show a genuine commitment to your industry.

 - Create a dedicated presence across relevant social media - as Domino's Pizza found out the hard way, if something negative is said about your company, you need to be able to respond quickly.
 You can't afford to waste time getting set up.
 Create accounts across the social media platforms where your customers spend their time and on consumer or industry-related forums and review sites.
 Don't limit your presence to sites where your marketing team prefers to promote your brand and products.
-If your brand is large then dedicated fan pages and support handles help you to manage your presence more quickly and effectively.
+If your brand is large, dedicated fan pages and support handles help you manage your presence more quickly and effectively.